Robbiekruszynski/Nike-React/README.md

 * React .js files allows for all information (HTML / CSS / JS) to rest on a single file (unless global rules are created on a separate file and called in APP) opposed to Angular which has a similar separation of information, but to a more specific degree that can become cumbersome.

+## Specs
+* User will be able to manipulate the screen size and the information provided will render to that viewport accordingly
+* User will be able to click on NikePlus to receive and extra bonus when shopping!
+* User will be able to click on links in the navigation bar and be directed to the corresponding area on nike

 ### Original Website
 * ![application example](src/assets/img/ScreenOriginal.gif)